 "Like" the Monroe County Health Department on Facebook for updates on future recycling events

-Schools which become an official Michigan Green School will receive a Green School flag, a certificate signed by the Governor and be recognized at the Monroe County Earth Day Celebration.
-If your school has already been established as an official Michigan Green School in the past, you need to reapply each year as green status is designated on an annual basis.
-Michigan Green School Application can be found HERE.
+Green Schools will receive a Green School flag, a certificate signed by the Governor, and be recognized at the Monroe County Earth Day Celebration.
+If your school was previously recognized as an official Michigan Green School, you need to reapply each year as green status is designated on an annual basis.

-Applications will be accepted between January 1st and March 1st.
+***Applications are accepted between January 1st and March 1st***